gin0115/-Archived-pinkcrab_enqueue/README.md

 The PinkCrab Enqueue calss allows for a clean and chainable alternative for enqueuing scripts and styles in WordPress.

+** At present this class doesnt support BC in regards named properties in PHP8.
+Argument names may change, although we have made this so most methods take a single or no properites at all. **

 ```php
 <?php
 add_action('wp_enqueue_scripts', function(){